Website Electronic Frontier Foundation

 As an advocacy organization, EFF is committed to being part of a diverse community.
 Diversity of life experiences makes a big difference in how we identify and litigate legal issues, design privacy-enhancing software, and organize our activism.
 To that end, we deliberately seek applicants with different perspectives, identities, and experiences to build an inclusive workplace to better inform our advocacy and defense of freedom in our digital world.
 EFF is an equal opportunity employer and encourages people of all races, genders, ages, abilities, orientations, ethnicities, and national origins to apply.
 Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.

-EFF is looking to fill this position as soon as possible so please submit your application promptly, and no later than February 26, 2024.
+EFF is looking to fill this position as soon as possible so please submit your application promptly, and no later than February,26,2024.
 Applications submitted after that date will be considered until the position is filled.
 We value hearing about you, so cover letters are required.
-Applications without a cover letter will not be considered.
+All applicants must also respond to a short writing prompt in the application itself.
+Applications without a cover letter or a writing prompt response will not be considered.

 To apply for this job please visit www.paycomonline.net.